volumetricformat/On_boarding/docs/specification_development.md

 ## GitHub - VFA Specifications Development Area
 **Github VFA Repo** - https://github.com/volumetricformat
-- Working Group Specification development overview
+- This area will host all Working Group Specification development.
-  - The way we work - VFA  overview of Processes, Rules, Roles and Tools
+  - [The way we work](https://github.com/volumetricformat/the_way_we_work/blob/Initial_proposal/Rules/the_way_we_work.md) - VFA  overview of Processes, Rules, Roles and Tools

-- **Repository Allocation** - Each Working Group (WG) will be allocated an associated repository
+- **Repository Allocation** - Each Working Group (WG) has been allocated an associated repository for Specification Development.
-  - Templates
-  - Guidelines
-  - ReadMe overview

-- **Development Repository** - Public repo exposed for the developer community to provide feedback and issues

-## Questions

-**What language will be used for Spec development** Suggested Option - Markdown (.md)

-**GitHub access rights** Will all VFA WG private repo’s be open to all Organisational signed-up members or will each WG repo have specific access rights?
-Membership levels will determine the level of access each member Company will be provided.

 ## Tools
 **Groups.io (volumetricformat@groups.io)**